Dong-Zhen/Relevance_of_NYT/README.md

 # Problem

-- Content production team reached out to me to see if I could help increse engagement(time spent and clicks) in the New York section of New York Times website.
+- Content production team reached out to me to see if I could help increse engagement(time spent and pageviews) in the New York section of New York Times website.
+- The real problem is probably that they want daily readership to increase in this section(maybe they're not adhering to their mission statement or promise to readers here) and then use it's relevant appeal to advertise to New Yorkers who are not subscribers.

 # Assumptions

 - New York Time's target audience are New Yorkers with a bachelor degree or above
 - Their audience comes from diverse backgrounds and ethnicities
 - Their audience is interested in politics, and current events in the state and world
+- The audience values trust and quality reporting

 # Data Problem

-- What are current event topics in New York that NYT can investigate based off Open Data?
+- What are current event topics in New York that NYT can investigate based off Open Data sources?

-# Impact of relevant articles

-- Increase subscriptions
-- Increase in daily readerships in New York section
-- Positive sentiment from readers

 # Potential Data Solutions

-- Identify concerning sociodemographic patterns in New york State if they do not meet expectations.
+- Identify concerning sociodemographic patterns in New york State that do not meet baseline expectations.
 Expectations are predicted by machine learning models that uses past data to determine what health costs, pollution levels, or income levels should be at a certain time based off city revenue, demographics, and policies.
-  - Impact -> Increase in daily readerships in New York section because their readers want to know what is going on in their state
+  - Impact -> Increase in daily readerships in New York section because their readers have a place to learn about state issues
   - Risks -> The predictions could be wrong and investigations are costly
   - Limited -> Only given as much data as the government is willing to share

-- Track what issues are important to New Yorkers now and use state open data to write what is happening in those categories.
+- Identify the social issues that are important to New Yorkers now and write about them using interpreations from state open data and current investigations.
-  - Impact -> Increase in shares on social media leading to subscriptions
+  - Impact -> Increase in pageviews for the given topic.
+An example was the election, many people turned to New York Times to follow the results.
-  - Risks -> Giving too much focus on certain issues and not on other important ones
+  - Risks -> Giving too much focus on certain issues and not enough on other important ones
   - Limited -> Takes time to investigate and write strong evidence based articles

-- Use New York State demographic information to group and distribute content relevant to the different cultures in the New York section.
+- Use New York State demographic information to group and distribute content relevant to the different ethnicities
-  - Impact -> Positive sentiment from educated readers with different backgrounds who feel included
+  - Impact -> Positive sentiment from educated readers
-  - Risks -> Spreading content out making it hard to focus on core New York issues and stories
+  - Risks -> Spreading content out makes it hard to focus on core New York issues and stories
-  - Limited -> Need to hire journalists with backgrounds in these cultures
+  - Limited -> Need to hire journalists with different cultural backgrounds

 # Action Ideas